Special Delivery: Programming with Mailbox Types (Extended Version): Extensions

 \subsubsection{Constraint generation rules}

-Finally, we can see how to write constraint generation rules for the extended calculus.
-The rules in the declarative setting are similar.

-We require three new rules for first-class functions: \textsc{TS-LinLam} types a linear anonymous function by checking that the body has the given result type, and the inferred environment uses variables consistently with the parameter annotations; the rule synthesises a type consistent with the annotation.
+Figure~\ref{fig:extensions:contextual-2} shows the constraint generation rules for the extended calculus.
+We require three new rules for first-class functions: rule \textsc{TS-LinLam} types a linear anonymous function by checking that the body has the given result type, and the inferred environment uses variables consistently with the parameter annotations: the rule synthesises a type consistent with the annotation.
 Further, we require that the inferred environment only closes over variables with returnable types.
 Rule \textsc{TS-UnLam} is similar, but additionally requires that the inferred environment is unrestricted.
-Rule \textsc{TS-FnApp} types an annotated function application, checking that the function has the given annotation and that the arguments have the correct types.
+Rule \textsc{TS-FnApp} synthesises a type for the function (made possible using either the type annotation on the function abstraction, or the annotation on the function variable); it then checks that the arguments and results have the correct types.

 As for the rules that support interfaces, rule \textsc{TS-Send} is similar but looks up the types according to the interface rather than the global signature, and checks that the target mailbox has the given interface.
 Rule \textsc{TS-New} synthesises a mailbox type with the user-supplied interface.
 Finally, we modify the shape of the guard typing judgement to record the interface of the mailbox being guarded upon, and use this to look up the desired payload types in \textsc{TCG-Recv}.